 4.1.1 Physical facilities and equipment must be adequate to support the didactic, laboratory, preclinical, and clinical objectives of the program.
 The adequacy of facilities will be evaluated in relation to availability and student enrollment.
 The design of the physical facilities must facilitate and promote the health and safety of all occupants in the facilities.
 If other programs utilize the same facilities, the program must provide evidence that the existing facilities are sufficient to meet program needs.
+The facility must meet applicable legislative, public health, regulatory and institutional requirements (i.e.: physical accessibility, occupational health and safety requirements).

-- a.
-Provide a floor plan of the program facilities, including the number and capacity of lecture rooms, clinics, laboratory facilities, offices, storage and locker space.
+a.
+Provide a floor plan of the program facilities, including the number and capacity of lecture rooms, clinics, reprocessing area, laboratory facilities, offices, storage and

+- locker space/change room space for all students.
 Identify any areas where space is insufficient. - b.
 Specify the number of dental units available to the program, using the following format: - 1.
 Units with radiology facilities. - 2.
 Units without radiology facilities. - 3.
 Total units. - 4.
 Number of units shared with other programs. - 5.
 Number of units for dental hygiene only. - c.
 Describe how clinical facilities are shared with other programs, if applicable.
 If the program has multiple enrollments, describe the facility usage, the scheduling and sharing of class, lab, and clinical activities.